 To create an S corporation, you must first create a regular corporation by filing articles of incorporation with your secretary of state's office or your state's corporations division.
 Then, to be treated as an S corporation, all shareholders must sign and file IRS Form 2553.

-If you're ready to incorporate, Nolo offers the following helpful guides, which come with forms on CD-ROM:
+If you're ready to incorporate, Nolo offers the following helpful guides: